 Second, students have the opportunity to write their thesis under the supervision of one of the staff members of the International Centre for Integrated Assessment and Sustainable Development (ICIS), at the Faculty of Humanities and Sciences.
 ICIS addresses complex issues facing the planet and its inhabitants.
 Its aims are to conduct research and provide education in the fields of integrated assessment and sustainable development.

-Fourthly, the ESST programme in Maastricht also collaborates with The Centre for Science and Technology Studies (CWTS), an interdisciplinary institute at Leiden University which studies the dynamics of science, technology and innovation.
+Third, the ESST programme in Maastricht also collaborates with The Centre for Science and Technology Studies (CWTS), an interdisciplinary institute at Leiden University which studies the dynamics of science, technology and innovation.

 Language of Instruction

 The specialization will be given in English.
 All literature for the core sessions and the sessions themselves are in English.
 All Faculty members will use English as the medium of communication with the students throughout this course.

 Minimum and maximum number of students: Minimum is 4

 · Barry, Andrew (2001).
 Political Machines.
 Governing a Technological Society.
 London: Athlone.

 · Burchell, Graham (ed.)
 (1991).
 The Foucault Effect.
 Studies in Governmentality.
 London: Harvester Wheatersheaf.